EchoFreeCore/TOS-7/README.md

 The VFS layer is implemented in `vfs.c`.
 It manages file descriptors and dispatches to underlying file systems or devices.

-The default file system is a static minix-like FS implemented in `vfs_minixfs.c`.
+The default file system is a EXT2 FS implemented.

 Inodes, directory entries, and block I/O are handled explicitly, with no dynamically loaded modules.